zd3nik/SubSim/protocol.md

                                      |  Sub 0 coordinates = 13|3
                                      |  Sub 1 coordinates = 39|10
                                      |  Sub 2 coordinates = 27|15

+NOTE: Coordinates for 3 submarines must be sent in the `J` (join game) message because `SubsPerPlayer` is set to 3.

 ### Turn Sequence